Last Updated on January 12, 2024 by Eva Maria

 Traditionally this holiday is connected to rebirth.
 The literal meaning of the old word “Imbolc” is “in the belly” and marks the time when livestock was pregnant and ewes starting to give milk again.

-Cover yourself with warm water from head to toes and give birth to a new you!
+Cover yourself with warm water from head to toe and give birth to a new you during this Imbolc 2024!
 Without worries, anxiety, fears, and negative emotions.
-Envision the element of water taking it all away from you and transforming into something truly magnificent and positive!
+Envision the element of water taking it all away from you and transforming it into something truly magnificent and positive!

-There is no way we could we celebrate the fire festival without the candles!
+There is no way we could celebrate Imbolc 2024: the fire festival without the candles!

 If making candles sounds a bit too much (or you just simply don’t have enough time this year) mark this article and try to implement it for Imbolc celebrations in years to come.